talkon2000/u1-project-cd-collection/Readme.md

 ## Assignment 3: Complete the body of the methods in your classes
 #### ** This assignment should be started after assignment 2, but you may be unable to finish it until later
-In this assignment, you will be completing the methods found in your classes.
+In this assignment, you will be completing the methods of the classes found in the Collections.CD package.
 We have given you the method declarations, but it is your job to implement the logic of each.

 Take a look at the ```cds_short.txt``` file to see how you need to parse the input.